Pattern Cutting and Basic Sewing

 £35pm £30 pm

 Learn how to adapt the basic block patterns so that you can gain the skills and knowledge to become a successful pattern maker.

 New training modules are released every month and contain video lessons with step by step instructions and resources.

-• Digital bodice and skirt block pattern in your size
+• Half scale digital bodice and skirt block patterns

 • Training calendar and downloadable resources